sgtlaggy/lagbot/README.md

 ```
 {
     "owner_name": "name#discriminator",
-    "client_id": "oauth2 application id",
     "bot_token": "secret bot token"
 }
 ```

 If you don't want others to know you are the owner of the bot, remove the `owner_name` line.
-If you don't want to allow others to invite your bot to their servers using the `!join` command, remove the `client_id` line.